emmorts/SignalSharp/docs/docs/algorithms/savitzky-golay-filter.md

 # Savitzky-Golay Filter

 The Savitzky-Golay filter is a widely used digital filter for smoothing data.
 It is particularly effective at preserving the features of a dataset, such as relative maxima, minima, and width, which are usually flattened by other smoothing techniques.
-This document provides detailed information about the Savitzky-Golay filter, including its mathematical foundation, common use cases, and practical examples.

-## Overview

 The Savitzky-Golay filter smooths a signal by fitting successive sub-sets of adjacent data points with a low-degree polynomial using the method of linear least squares.
 This technique reduces noise while preserving the shape and features of the original signal.